devowhippit/devonhirth.com/src/portfolio/daisy-debt/index.md

   </figcaption>
 </figure>

-I contributed to and advised on the engineering and product design of a non-profit SAAS product, [daisydebt.org](https://daisydebt.org), which helps financial counselors assert their client's rights against unlawful debt collection agencies.
+I contributed to and advised on the engineering and product design of a non-profit SAAS product, <a href="https://daisydebt.org" target="_blank" rel="noopener nofollow noreferrer">daisydebt.org</a>, which helps financial counselors assert their client's rights against unlawful debt collection agencies.
 The site hosts a web application that allows financial counselors to write and send debt verification letters for their clients.
 It uses a 10-step form to generate a letter that takes less than 5 minutes to complete.
 The application mails the letter upon completion via U.S. certified mail.
 Financial counselors and their clients can track the letter to ensure it arrives at its destination using certified mail.
 The application also sends reminder emails to counselors and their clients to help them remain mutually accountable until the letter-sending process resolves the client's debt collection issue.

 > The primary challenge with Daisy Debt was conducting research and building a **minimum viable product** within 2 months.